jpthiele/dealii-Wiki/deal.II-in-Spack.md

 # Using deal.II on Mac OS X and Linux via Spack

-The deal.II suite is also available on Spack (https://github.com/LLNL/spack).
+The deal.II suite is also available on Spack (https://github.com/LLNL/spack) -- a flexible package manager developed with High-Perfomance-Computing in mind.
+It is intended to let you build for many combinations of compiler, architectures, dependency libraries, and build configurations, all with a friendly, intuitive user interface.

 ## Quick installation